Kmack710/710-Management/README.md

 # 710-Management
 ## A management system for company and gang funds that works with all frameworks!
 # Features
 - Built in multijob with job change location!
 - Custom Payrate PER player (Cause people should get raises before promotions!)
 - Full boss management menu system!
 - PayCycle built in via duty and Custom pay rates!
 - Duty System with EASY export to see how many players are on duty instead of making some loop through online players (lol)
+- okok Compatiblity! (only have ESX currently waiting to get qbcore version to make the right changes.
+But you might be able to get it from the ESX code if not it will be up here soon! :)
 # Docs (Will be up in 1-2 days)
 http://kmack710.info/docs
 # Support